 Property and equipment are stated at cost or, if donated and placed into service, at their estimated fair value at the date donated.
-All assets acquired by the Organization whose initial value or cost exceeds \$1,000 are capitalized and depreciated.
+All assets acquired by the Organization whose initial value or cost exceeds \$2,000 are capitalized and depreciated.
 Routine repairs and maintenance, including planned major maintenance activities are expensed when incurred.
 Depreciation is computed using straight-line method over the following estimated useful lives:

 Buildings and improvements 5 to 39 Years

-Office and medical equipment 5 Years
+Furniture, fixtures and minor equipment 2 to 5 Years

-Furniture, fixtures and office equipment 2 to 5 Years
+Major computer and medical equipment 5 Years

-Vehicles 3 years
+Vehicles 3 to 10 years

 The Organization's long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the related carrying amount may not be recovered.
 When required, impairment losses on such assets are recognized based on the fair value of the asset, and long-lived assets to be disposed of are reported at the lower of the carrying amount or fair value, less costs to sell.
-No impairment losses were recognized during the years ended September 30, 2017 and 2016.
+No impairment losses were recognized during the years ended September 30, 2018 and 2017.